My Weekend as a 28-Year-Old in Chicago: Reception

 My Weekend as a 28-Year-Old in Chicago has received widespread acclaim from critics.
-Vox culture writer Rebecca Jennings called the video "one of the best TikToks ever created," describing it as an "expensive caricature of a certain kind of hypersocial, hyper-consumerist urban 20-something" and noting, "It took me until his second visit to the Museum of Ice Cream ... to realize that it was all a joke."
+Vox culture writer Rebecca Jennings called the video "one of the best TikToks ever created", describing it as an "expensive caricature of a certain kind of hypersocial, hyper-consumerist urban 20-something" and noting, "It took me until his second visit to the Museum of Ice Cream ... to realize that it was all a joke."
 The New Yorker writer Tyler Foggatt dubbed the video a "TikTok masterpiece" that "spirals out of control" in its two-minute runtime.
 Defector Media editor-in-chief Tom Ley shared the video to the site, commenting, "The simple fact is that I have been laughing at it for two days."

 Writing for The Guardian, film critic Alison Willmore included the video in a list titled "The 10 funniest things I have ever seen (on the internet)", writing, "This is close enough to the kind of numbing urbanite consumption videos being poked fun of that it's not until he's mentioned going out to eat four times in less than a day that you realize something else is going on."
-In a review for Bon Appétit, Nico Avalle wrote, "The best thing about this video is that it took me a minute to realize it's a parody," adding that "the funniest part is the spot-on cadence."
-David Mack of BuzzFeed News called the video a "pitch-perfect parody," describing it as "the TikTok equivalent of semantic satiation, that phenomenon where if you say a word enough times, it loses all meaning and sounds ridiculous."
+In a review for Bon Appétit, Nico Avalle wrote, "The best thing about this video is that it took me a minute to realize it's a parody", adding that "the funniest part is the spot-on cadence."
+David Mack of BuzzFeed News called the video a "pitch-perfect parody", describing it as "the TikTok equivalent of semantic satiation".

 In a review for Mubi Notebook, Dylan Adamson analyzed the video's contents, enumerating its 142 cuts in 135 seconds, 27 different people, and 19 different restaurants and bars, concluding that "the satire of My Weekend as a 28-Year-Old in Chicago is subtle, a dimly dawning impression rather than the onslaught suggested by these eye-popping formal and content statistics."